luispflamminger/gateway-kong-charts/README.md

 StarGate can be accessed via created Ingress/Route.
 See the Parameters section for details.
 By default, URLs will have the format `<Release.Name>[-<Suffix>]-<.Release.Namespace>.<.Values.global.domain>`.
 Setting dedicated hostnames for an ingress will overwrite the created URL.
 The value set in `hostname` needs to be fully qualified, as `.Values.global.domain` will not be added automatically!

-The Admin-Ingress' default behaviour is determined by the used edition (Community or Enterprise).
-If you set a license, Admin-API-Ingress will activated if not set otherwise.
-If no license is given, thr Admin-API will not be exposed by Ingress and will only be accessable by service-url.
-This can also be overwritten.

 ## Security